Hawaii Felony Defense Attorney

 Felony arrest?
 Contact Landsberg Law Office at (808) 468-7292 for a free, initial consultation about where you stand and how best to navigate the system.

-- Class C, the least serious, punishable by up to five years in prison and/or fines of up to $10,000; generally Class C and B felonies may be probational.
+- Class C, the least serious, punishable by up to five years in prison and no more than fines $10,000 in fines; generally Class C and B felonies may be probational.

 Examples of Class B felonies include any type of assault that causes serious bodily injury, theft in the first degree, theft of property valued at $20,000 or more, burglary, arson in the second degree, robbery in the second degree, and money laundering.